peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 ### H3DU.MeshBuffer()

 A geometric mesh in the form of buffer objects.
-A mesh buffer is made up of one or more <a href="H3DU.BufferAccessor.md">vertex attribute objects</a>, and an optional array of vertex indices.
+A mesh buffer is made up of one or more vertex attribute objects, and an optional array of vertex indices.
 Each vertex attribute object contains the values of one attribute of the mesh, such as positions, vertex normals, and texture coordinates.
 A mesh buffer